Janus Henderson Group PLC Sells 530,412 Shares of The Procter & Gamble Company (NYSE:PG)

 Janus Henderson Group PLC reduced its stake in shares of The Procter & Gamble Company (NYSE:PG) by 4.1% during the 1st quarter, HoldingsChannel.com reports.
 The institutional investor owned 12,460,481 shares of the company’s stock after selling 530,412 shares during the period.
 The Procter & Gamble makes up approximately 0.8% of Janus Henderson Group PLC’s holdings, making the stock its 17th biggest holding.
 Janus Henderson Group PLC’s holdings in The Procter & Gamble were worth $1,687,574,000 as of its most recent SEC filing.

 Other hedge funds also recently made changes to their positions in the company.
 Emerson Wealth Management LLC acquired a new stake in The Procter & Gamble during the 1st quarter worth approximately $26,000.
 Luken Investment Analytics LLC acquired a new stake in The Procter & Gamble during the 4th quarter worth approximately $34,000.
-Grant Street Asset Management Inc. acquired a new stake in The Procter & Gamble during the 4th quarter worth approximately $43,000.
+Grant Street Asset Management Inc. acquired a new stake in shares of The Procter & Gamble in the fourth quarter valued at approximately $43,000.
 Goodwin Investment Advisory acquired a new stake in shares of The Procter & Gamble in the first quarter valued at approximately $43,000.
 Finally, Wagner Wealth Management LLC acquired a new stake in shares of The Procter & Gamble in the first quarter valued at approximately $79,000.
 Hedge funds and other institutional investors own 62.86% of the company’s stock.

-In other news, Director Nelson Peltz sold 1,000,000 shares of the business’s stock in a transaction dated Tuesday, May 4th.
-The shares were sold at an average price of $134.65, for a total value of $134,650,000.00.
+In related news, Director Nelson Peltz sold 1,000,000 shares of the company’s stock in a transaction dated Tuesday, May 4th.
+The shares were sold at an average price of $134.65, for a total transaction of $134,650,000.00.
 Following the completion of the sale, the director now owns 5,390 shares of the company’s stock, valued at $725,763.50.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CEO R. Alexandra Keith sold 12,668 shares of the business’s stock in a transaction dated Wednesday, April 21st.
-The shares were sold at an average price of $137.99, for a total transaction of $1,748,057.32.
-Following the completion of the sale, the chief executive officer now directly owns 29,017 shares of the company’s stock, valued at approximately $4,004,055.83.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO R. Alexandra Keith sold 12,668 shares of the company’s stock in a transaction dated Wednesday, April 21st.
+The stock was sold at an average price of $137.99, for a total transaction of $1,748,057.32.
+Following the sale, the chief executive officer now directly owns 29,017 shares of the company’s stock, valued at approximately $4,004,055.83.
 The disclosure for this sale can be found here.
 In the last three months, insiders sold 2,219,280 shares of company stock valued at $299,094,832.
 0.70% of the stock is currently owned by company insiders.

-The Procter & Gamble (NYSE:PG) last released its quarterly earnings data on Monday, April 19th.
-The company reported $1.26 EPS for the quarter, topping the Zacks’ consensus estimate of $1.19 by $0.07.
+The Procter & Gamble (NYSE:PG) last announced its earnings results on Monday, April 19th.
+The company reported $1.26 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.19 by $0.07.
+The company had revenue of $18.10 billion during the quarter, compared to analysts’ expectations of $18 billion.
 The Procter & Gamble had a net margin of 18.97% and a return on equity of 31.71%.
-The firm had revenue of $18.10 billion during the quarter, compared to analysts’ expectations of $18 billion.
-During the same period in the previous year, the business posted $1.17 earnings per share.
-The company’s revenue for the quarter was up 5.1% compared to the same quarter last year.
-Research analysts expect that The Procter & Gamble Company will post 5.63 EPS for the current fiscal year.
+The Procter & Gamble’s quarterly revenue was up 5.1% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $1.17 earnings per share.
+Equities analysts anticipate that The Procter & Gamble Company will post 5.63 EPS for the current year.

 The firm also recently announced a quarterly dividend, which was paid on Monday, May 17th.
 Stockholders of record on Friday, April 23rd were given a $0.8698 dividend.
 This represents a $3.48 dividend on an annualized basis and a dividend yield of 2.54%.
 The ex-dividend date of this dividend was Thursday, April 22nd.
 This is a boost from The Procter & Gamble’s previous quarterly dividend of $0.79.
 The Procter & Gamble’s payout ratio is presently 67.97%.

 A number of analysts have recently issued reports on PG shares.
+JPMorgan Chase & Co. lowered their price objective on shares of The Procter & Gamble from $153.00 to $148.00 and set an “overweight” rating on the stock in a report on Friday, April 16th.
 Citigroup downgraded shares of The Procter & Gamble from a “buy” rating to a “neutral” rating in a report on Wednesday, April 21st.
-Morgan Stanley lowered their price objective on shares of The Procter & Gamble from $165.00 to $155.00 and set an “overweight” rating on the stock in a report on Monday, April 19th.
-Deutsche Bank Aktiengesellschaft lowered their price objective on shares of The Procter & Gamble from $159.00 to $158.00 and set a “buy” rating on the stock in a report on Wednesday, April 21st. reiterated a “neutral” rating and issued a $150.00 price objective (down from $165.00) on shares of The Procter & Gamble in a report on Tuesday, April 27th.
-Finally, JPMorgan Chase & Co. lowered their price objective on shares of The Procter & Gamble from $153.00 to $148.00 and set an “overweight” rating on the stock in a report on Friday, April 16th.
+Deutsche Bank Aktiengesellschaft lowered their target price on shares of The Procter & Gamble from $159.00 to $158.00 and set a “buy” rating on the stock in a report on Wednesday, April 21st.
+Morgan Stanley lowered their target price on shares of The Procter & Gamble from $165.00 to $155.00 and set an “overweight” rating on the stock in a report on Monday, April 19th.
+Finally, UBS Group assumed coverage on shares of The Procter & Gamble in a report on Wednesday, June 23rd.
+They set a “neutral” rating and a $138.00 target price on the stock.
 Eight equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
 The company presently has a consensus rating of “Hold” and an average price target of $148.25.

 About The Procter & Gamble